rxlabz/angular-dart-forms-examples/lib/components/dynamic-form/README.md

 }
 ```

-- new proposition are added to the QMulti model and displayed in the form
+- new propositions are added to the QMulti model and displayed in the form

 ```html
 <button (click)="addProp()">new proposition</button>